I’m going to tell you a little secret: starting a creative business doesn’t require any legal paperwork.

 The final item also isn’t a legal requirement but will save you lots of headaches come tax time.
 And that is opening a business bank account.

-I always suggest opening a business account is because it starts the mental mind shift.
+I always suggest opening a business account because it starts the mental mind shift.

 You start training your brain that your business isn’t your personal piggy bank.
 Your business is a living breathing thing that deserves a little respect and its own space.